mwojnars/hypertag/README.md

                 row item.name item.price
 --->

-One more important element of hypertag syntax is the _body attribute_.
+One more crucial element of the hypertag syntax is the _body attribute_.
-Imagine that in the example above, we wanted to add another column containing formatted (rich-text) information about a given car model.
+Imagine that in the example above, we wanted to add another column containing formatted (rich-text) information about a car model: funny quotes, pictures etc.
-Passing it as a regular attribute is not convenient, because we'd have to encode somehow the entire HTML structure of the description: paragraphs, styles, images.
+Passing it as a regular attribute is inconvenient, as we'd have to somehow encode the entire HTML structure of the description: paragraphs, styles, images.
-Instead, we can add a _body attribute_ (@) named "info" to the hypertag definition:
+Instead, we can add a _body attribute_ (@) to the hypertag definition:

     % tableRow @info name price='UNKNOWN'
         tr
             td | $name
             td | $price
             td
-               @ info           # this could be inlined as well:  td @ info
+               @ info           # this could be inlined instead:  td @ info

-and then apply the hypertag to a non-empty _actual body_ which will be passed as a DOM tree via the "info" attribute and will get printed in the right place inside the output table with all its rich contents and formatting preserved:
+and then apply this hypertag to a non-empty _actual body_ which will be passed as a DOM tree via the "info" attribute and will get printed in the right place inside the output table with all its rich contents and formatting preserved: